TreeFrogApps/androidx-extras/README.md

 #### Libraries

-- `parallax-pager` : Horizontal and Vertical Parallax pager (based on, but doesn't depend on Accompanist Pager)
+- `pager` : Horizontal and Vertical Parallax pager (based on, but doesn't depend on Accompanist Pager)
-- `gestures-swipeable` : Reusable widgets using `SwipeableState<T>`
+- `material` : Material theming and components including reusable widgets using `SwipeableState<T>`